Lymari Alberts.jpg

 Collaborative Innovation at VSA

 Since joining VSA, I’ve taken deliberate action for the transformation of the Primary Performing Arts department through strategic, cross-disciplinary collaboration.
-Many of the initiatives now central to our program didn’t exist three years ago—and I’ve worked intentionally to build them.
+Some of the initiatives now central to our programme didn’t exist three years ago, and my colleagues and I worked intentionally to build them.

 Technology & Innovation

-This video highlights the transformation of Victoria Shanghai Academy’s primary arts programme—a journey I’ve been proud to shape through my creative leadership and innovative teaching.
+This video highlights the transformation of Victoria Shanghai Academy’s primary arts programme—a journey we’ve been proud to shape through our creative collaboration, leadership and innovative teaching.

 Inclusive Directing, Transformative Theatre